EastEnders theme tune: Pat's Theme

 On 31 December 2011, it was announced May had reworked the show's theme tune for Pat Evans (Pam St Clement) final EastEnders episode.
 The new version, called "Pat's Theme", played out at the end of the character's last episode broadcast on 1 January 2012.
 An EastEnders spokesperson told Daniel Kilkelly of Digital Spy, "It's only right that as we say goodbye to the iconic Pat Butcher we pay tribute to such a character with a wonderfully touching special theme tune."
 The theme features a piano and no other instruments.
 It was also used as the opening theme to a documentary show, EastEnders: Farewell Pat, that aired on BBC1 the following day.

-Jubilee Theme
+Elizabeth's Theme

 A new version of the theme tune was commissioned for the Platinum Jubilee of Elizabeth II and appearance of Charles, Prince of Wales and Camilla, Duchess of Cornwall, broadcast on 2 June 2022.
 The theme begins with "God Save the Queen".